John Texter: Service to the public and the profession

 Texter served as chairman of the division of colloid and surface chemistry of the American Chemical Society in 1998 and in a variety of line officer and executive committee positions before and since (1991–2002), and returned to serve as program chair (2008–2010).
 He has organized many regional, national, and international conferences, including organizing ACS NERM (American Chemical Society northeast regional meeting) symposia in Rochester, NY, chairing the Gordon Research Conferences: Chemistry at Interfaces (Interfacial Structure) in Meriden, New Hampshire, in 1996 and Chemistry of Supramolecules and Assemblies (Functional Materials through Bottom-Up Self-Assembly) in Barga, Tuscany, in 2007.
-He has also organized and served as General Chair for the Particles Conferences Particles 2001, Particles 2002, through Particles 2013 in Dayton.
+He organized and served as General Chair for the Particles Conferences Particles 2001, Particles 2002, through Particles 2013 in Dayton.
 He is a member of the American Chemical Society, the American Institute of Chemical Engineers, the American Physical Society, the Materials Research Society, the Institute of Electrical and Electronics Engineers, and the Society for Imaging Science and Technology.

 Industrial career

-Texter has over 40 years of experience in industrial small particle and coating technologies.
-He worked in the Eastman Kodak Research Laboratories from 1978 to 1998 and he was managing consultant for Strider Research Corporation from 1998 to the present.
+Texter has 40+ years of experience in industrial small particle and coating technologies.
+He worked in the Eastman Kodak Research Laboratories from 1978 to 1998 and was managing consultant for Strider Research Corporation from 1998 to the present.
 From the spring of 2001, he served for a year as a rotator in the National Science Foundation Chemistry Division as Program Director of Experimental Physical Chemistry.
-Through Strider Research Corporation (SRC) he consults in nanotechnology, advanced polymeric composites and materials, and IP (intellectual property) management.
-He also offers SRC short courses and workshops in small particle technology, surface modification chemistry and processing, cross-linking technologies, and patenting.
+Through Strider Research Corporation (SRC) he consults in nanotechnology, advanced polymeric composites and materials, intellectual property management.
+He offers SRC short courses and workshops in small particle technology, surface modification chemistry and processing, cross-linking technologies, and patenting.

-While at Eastman Kodak Company and at Eastern Michigan University he was a prolific inventor and co-inventor in the field of dispersion technology, and he was awarded 47 issued US Patents and numerous EU and PTO patents.
+While at Eastman Kodak Company and at Eastern Michigan University he was an inventor and co-inventor in the field of dispersion technology, and was awarded 47 issued US Patents and EU and PTO patents.

 Academic career

 Texter joined the College of Engineering and Technology of Eastern Michigan University in the fall of 2002 as a professor of polymer and coating technology at the rank of full professor.
-In 2005 he was awarded tenure.
+In 2005 he was appointed tenure.
 Since joining EMU, he has also been a Coatings Research Institute faculty member.
 He spent a sabbatical year near Berlin as a Fellow of the Max Planck Society with Professor Markus Antionetti at the Max Planck Institute of Colloids and Interfaces.

 His research has focused on small particle science and technology, the development of particle-based advanced materials, and polymeric advanced materials.
 His work has focused on applied problems in dispersion and materials technology for advanced coatings in imaging, antifouling, corrosion mitigation, and antimicrobial prophylaxis.
-He has made significant contributions to the understanding of microemulsion structure and the complex equilibria that exist among the exotic molecular complexes contained in microemulsions, as well as in microemulsion polymerization.
+He has made contributions to the understanding of microemulsion structure and the complex equilibria that exist among the exotic molecular complexes contained in microemulsions, as well as in microemulsion polymerization.

-In more recent years, he has become a leading innovator in the fields of stimuli-responsive polymers (smart polymers) and polymerized ionic liquids.
+He has innovated in the fields of stimuli-responsive polymers (smart polymers) and polymerized ionic liquids.